xinyaoliu/Shopping-Bot-for-Ecommerce-Stores/README.md

 How to run the code: run command “python crawler.py”

 ## Major/Minor areas of specifications:
 Major: Web Client Programming and Crawling
 Minor: Advanced Graphical User Interface, Regular expression, Security: ASE symmetrically encrypt technology in encrypt communication, Polite Access: not visit the sites frequently and only valid user can visit.
 Slightly involved: Hyperlink - Induced Topic Search

-## Sell points:
+## Selling points:
 1) Real-time information collection
 Users can get information in the real-time instead of information collected/saved earlier to the local and retrieve the query from local data.
 That is we can get the information most up-to-date.
 2) Time-efficient for users